michael-huber2772/personal_instruction_guide/Blockchain/Blockchain.md

 not a third party would handle your will.
 Anywhere, where a transaction needs to occur you can use a smart contract.

+Cryptocurrency

+Blockchain - a unique form of database that allows cryptocurrencies to work.
+It stores and facilitates transaction information.
+Most cryptocurrencies would have their own blockchain database with their own set of rules.
+Distributed Database
+Entries are immutable.
+E.g. data cannot be deleted
+In a blockchain database a copy of the database resides on every computer that participates in the blockchain.

+To give something value it must be scarce.
+Only 21 million bitcoins ever created.
+Periodically new bitcoins are released and they can be acquired by solving extremely complicated mathematical puzzles.
+They take a lot of computing power so access is limited.
+Because it incurs a cost for miners to be able to access them.

+If demand for bitcoin is high the price increases.
+If demand is low the price drops.